Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

   ![](images/generate_messages_3.png)

   The generated files will be saved in the default directories `Assets/RosMessages/UnityRoboticsDemo/msg` and `Assets/RosMessages/UnityRoboticsDemo/srv`.
 Note, there is no difference between the message scripts generated in ROS1 and ROS2 mode.
 You don't need to regenerate messages when you switch between them.

+## Troubleshooting

+Check out the [ROS–Unity Integration Networking](network.md) document for more details on troubleshooting your connection.